Nirbhaya case convict files curative plea in SC, says death penalty seen as panacea for pressure

 Highlighting his poor socio-economic condition, Akshay said it is important mitigating circumstance which needs to taken into consideration by the court while sentencing, but in his case it was completely ignored.
 He also pointed the possibility of reformation and lack of criminal antecedents as mitigating factors warranting the commutation of death sentence.

-Earlier in the day, advocate AP Singh, representing convict Akshay Kumar, said he has filed a curative plea on Wednesday and the apex court registry has sought some more documents along with the petition.
+Earlier in the day, advocate AP Singh, representing Akshay, said the apex court registry has sought some more documents along with the petition.
 The trial court has issued black warrants for the execution of all the four convicts -- Mukesh (32), Pawan Gupta (25) , Vinay Kumar Sharma (26) and Akshay -- at 6 am on February 1.

-The 23-year-old physiotherapy intern, who came to be known as "Nirbhaya" (the fearless), was gang-raped and savagely assaulted on the night of December 16, 2012, in a moving bus in South Delhi.
+Their victim, a 23-year-old physiotherapy intern who came to be known as "Nirbhaya" (the fearless), was gang-raped and savagely assaulted on the night of December 16, 2012, in a moving bus in South Delhi.
 She died of her injuries a fortnight later in a Singapore hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)